w3c/wai-presentations2all/content/index.md

 ## For More Information

 {% include_cached excol.html type="middle" %}
-This resource primarily addresses in-person presentations and overlapping issues with remote meetings.
-There are additional considerations for remote and hybrid sessions.
-See also:

--  **[Accessibility of Remote Meetings](https://www.w3.org/TR/remote-meetings/)** for details on [meeting platform accessibility](https://w3c.github.io/remote-meetings/#meeting-platform-selection-and-development), [hybrid meetings](https://w3c.github.io/remote-meetings/#holding-accessible-hybrid-meetings), and more.
--  **[[Making Audio and Video Media Accessible]](/media/av/)** for detailed guidance on making multimedia accessible

 **Details on how to make material that you give to participants accessible is beyond the scope of this document.**

 There are resources online that provide related guidance, such as: